cloonix/cloonix.github.io/content/blog/20260119_stepping_back_from_the_ai_productivity_race/index.md

 title: Stepping Back from the AI Productivity Race
 type: blog
 ---
-# Stepping Back from the AI Productivity Race

 In my last post [1], I discussed how 2025 was shaped by the new possibilities of AI-assisted programming.
 It has been a wild ride, and like many of you, I jumped headfirst into the world of "Vibe Coding."
 However, after several months of riding that wave, I have realized that this euphoria comes with a significant downside.
 I suspect many of you might feel the same.

 ## The Addiction of Vibe Coding